Service Bus for Windows Server Overview

 Messaging Features in the Service Bus for Windows Server

-The Service Bus for Windows Server supports the same brokered messaging feature set as the Windows Azure Service Bus.
+The Service Bus for Windows Server supports the same brokered messaging feature set as the Microsoft Azure Service Bus.
 Service Bus queues offer reliable message storage and retrieval with a choice of protocols and APIs.

 Service Bus Queues